Stephenremmi/git-search/README.md

 This is a web application that uses github api to show github users profile and their repositories.

 ## Demo
-Here is a link to the live site
+Here is a link to the live site:https://stephenremmi.github.io/git-search/

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.